Affiliate links on Android Authority may earn us a commission. Learn more.

 Nintendo Switch 2 rumors: Everything we know so far and what we want to see

-Update, February 26, 2024 (2:02 PM ET): We’ve updated this Nintendo Switch 2 rumor hub with information on a possible launch window for the console.
+Update, December 18, 2024 (5:30 PM ET): We’ve updated this Nintendo Switch 2 rumor hub with information on the console’s name, logo, dimensions, designs, and launch window.
+We have also included a hands-on video with a dummy unit.

 Original article: Even if you love it and still use it daily, there’s no denying that the Nintendo Switch is getting old.
-Launched in 2017, the hybrid console will celebrate its seventh birthday in March 2024, which means it’s getting close to retirement.
+Launched in 2017, the hybrid console celebrated its seventh birthday in March, which means it’s getting close to retirement.
 With this in mind, one can’t help but wonder: where is the sequel, presumably called the Nintendo Switch 2?

-Thankfully, there have been some rumors surrounding the sequel to Nintendo’s best-selling home console.
+Thankfully, Nintendo has confirmed that a successor is coming soon.
+There have also been some rumors and leaks surrounding the sequel to Nintendo’s best-selling home console.
 We’ve rounded up the most trustworthy of them here.
-Towards the end of the article, we also have a few wishlist items — things we hope to see, but don’t have any evidence for quite yet.
+Towards the end of the article, we also have a few wishlist items — things we hope to see but don’t have any evidence for quite yet.

 Will there be a Nintendo Switch 2?

-The Nintendo Switch is the company’s best-selling home console ever, with over 139 million units shipped to date.
-The only hardware Nintendo has released that has done better than the Switch is the Nintendo DS, which sold 154 million units.
+The Nintendo Switch is the company’s best-selling home console ever, with over 143 million units shipped to date.
+The only hardware Nintendo has released that has done better than the Switch is the Nintendo DS, which sold 154 million units, making it possible (even likely) that the Switch could become Nintendo’s best-selling hardware of all time.
 When you take this popularity into account, you can be relatively assured there will be a Nintendo Switch 2.
-However, there has not been any official confirmation of a Switch sequel yet.

 It was also reported by VGC that Nintendo showed off Epic’s The Matrix Awakens Unreal Engine 5 tech demo, which was originally released to showcase the power of the PS5 and Xbox Series X. This doesn’t mean that the Switch 2 is as powerful as these consoles, however.
 The report says that the Switch 2 was relying on NVIDIA’s DLSS technology with advanced ray tracing enabled to upscale the resolution to the same level as current-gen consoles.

-For the record, Shuntaro Furukawa shot down these rumors in November while speaking with the Japanese publication Mainichi.
+For the record, Nintendo President Shuntaro Furukawa shot down these rumors in November 2023 while speaking with the Japanese publication Mainichi.
 Specifically, Furukawa says the rumors are “inaccurate” and “untrue.”
 Take that as you will.

 Will it be called ‘Nintendo Switch 2’ or something else?